HackTacoma/Information/README.md

 HackTacoma needs its about page written.
 Teams need bios.
 If you are a writer and want to write about this event or if you want to write the documentation for this project come join us.

 ####Social Media :trollface:
 Are you a social media guru?
 HackTacoma needs a team to help grow its online presence.
-The team will also be reponsible for covering the 24 hour event on snapchat, periscope, twitter etc
+The team will also be responsible for covering the 24 hour event on snapchat, periscope, twitter etc.

-####Video/Actors :tv:
+####Video/ Actors/ Actresses :tv:
 We are going to make a quick 90 second commercial and upload it to youtube.
-We need a video team and participants willing to be actors
+We need a video team and participants willing to act.

 ####Photographers :camera:
 Someone needs to capture this event right?
-This team will be responsible for capturing this event and posting their work to this project
+This team will be responsible for capturing this event and posting their work to this project.

 ####Instructors :mortar_board:
 Not everyone is going to know how to use Git or Markdown.
-We will need at least one person willing to teach others how to use these tools
+We will need at least one person willing to teach others how to use these tools.

 ####Food :pizza: :cookie: :fries:
 Help feed the team!
 This will be a 24 hour hackathon so any food provided will be huge.
 Can you cook, can you buy coffee :coffee:, anything will help thank you.